TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 Fear Means Go

-The more it is, the more it isn’t
+The more it is, the more it isn’t.

+https://pl.wikiquote.org/wiki/W%C5%82adimir_Bukowski - Władimir Bukowski mówił, że Unia Europejska to Związek Radziecki Bis

 ---